Python 1

 Clear

-This course teaches the foundations of computer science and basic programming, with an emphasis on helping students develop logical thinking and problem solving skills.
+This course introduces the foundations of computer science and basic programming, with an emphasis on developing students’ logical thinking and problem-solving skills.
 Learning Environment: The course utilizes a blended classroom approach.
 The content is fully web-based, with students writing and running code in the browser.
-Each unit of the course is broken down into lessons.
+Each course unit is divided into lessons.
 Lessons consist of video tutorials, short quizzes, example programs to explore, and written programming exercises, with hands-on programming practice.
 Programming Environment: Students write and run Python programs in the browser using the CodeHS editor.

 Course objectives:

 • Use the Turtle module to create graphical code.
-The Turtle module allows for easy creation of drawings and graphics using code.
+The Turtle module facilitates the creation of drawings and graphics using code.

 • Add comments throughout your code to explain each part.
 Comments help clarify what each section of your code does, making it easier to understand and maintain.